calligraphic/ca-job-board/src/JobCategories/components/JobCategoriesItem/JobCategoriesItem.README.md

 - Senior Leasing Associate
 - Senior Leasing Consultant

-*Can you give a "headline" style description for the job you are listing to help interest applicants in your job (for example, "Fun Community Needs Leasing Professional")?*
+*Can you give a "headline" style description for the job you are listing to help interest applicants in your job (for example, "Fun Community Needs Leasing Professional")
+*

 ##### Existing Job Categories